College of Communications

 E-mail email@example.com with your CWID (campus-wide ID number), first and last name, and major.
 Please be as detailed as you can with your questions; an advisor will respond to you within 48 hours.

-Graduating students who are candidates for summer 2020 or are in department review (have applied) for fall 2020 graduation should e-mail Tammy Rogers (firstname.lastname@example.org) with graduation-related questions, grad date change requests, etc.
+Graduating students for fall 2020 or spring/summer 2021 should e-mail Tammy Rogers (firstname.lastname@example.org) with graduation-related questions, grad date change requests, etc.

 Freshmen and sophomores (0-59 units earned) should e-mail Axis Avalos (email@example.com).